zonemaster/zonemaster-engine/docs/installation.md

 module.
 For an overview of the Zonemaster components, please see the [Zonemaster repository](https://github.com/dotse/zonemaster).

+>
+> The Engine Perl module name is 'Zonemaster'.
+>

+## Dependencies

-The documentation covers the following operating systems:
+This section covers the following operating systems:

  * [1] <a href="#Debian">Ubuntu 12.0.4 (LTS)</a>
  * [2] <a href="#Debian">Ubuntu 14.04 (LTS))</a>
  * [3] <a href="#Debian">Debian Wheezy (version 7)</a>
  * [4] <a href="#FreeBSD">FreeBSD 10.1</a>
  * [5] <a href="#CentOS">CentOS 7 </a>

-The Engine Perl module name is 'Zonemaster'.

-## Prerequisite

-   No other Zonemaster component is required by the engine.

 ### <a name="Debian"></a> Instructions for Ubuntu 12.04, Ubuntu 14.04 and Debian 7